 Returning to Work after COVID-19 Lockdowns: Mitigating and Managing

-Although many businesses currently have their sights on “returning to work” as soon as lockdowns lift across the country, make no mistake, .”
+Although many businesses currently have their sights on “returning to work” as soon as lockdowns lift across the country, make no mistake, this will not be a return to “business as usual.”
 Until a vaccine is developed, COVID-19 will continue to persist in our midst, and employers must be ready to adapt and innovate within their workplaces in order to press ahead in this time of working during a pandemic.
 From staff schedules to sanitary processes, employers must be uniquely ready to be in control of their spaces, while also retaining the flexibility that such an unprecedented disaster requires.
 Below are a few best practices to consider as employers open their doors back up, bearing in mind that most companies will also be learning as they go in many respects.

 1. Set Policies and Procedures Ahead of Time for the “New Normal”